apivideo/api.video-csharp-client/docs/PlayerThemesApi.md

             var playerId = pl14Db6oMJRH6SRVoOwORacK;  // string | The unique identifier for the player.
-            var file = BINARY_DATA_HERE;  // System.IO.Stream | The name of the file you want to use for your logo. var link = link_example;  // string | The path to the file you want to upload and use as a logo. var apiPlayerThemesInstance = apiInstance.PlayerThemes();
+            var file = BINARY_DATA_HERE;  // System.IO.Stream | The name of the file you want to use for your logo. var link = link_example;  // string | A public link that you want to advertise in your player.
+For example, you could add a link to your company.
+When a viewer clicks on your logo, they will be taken to this address. (optional) var apiPlayerThemesInstance = apiInstance.PlayerThemes();
             try
             {